simd-lite/simd-json/README.md

 ### unsafe

 simdjson-rs uses **a lot** of unsafe code first of all since all SIMD-intrinsics are inherently unsafe and also to work around some bottlenecks introduced by rust's safe nature.
-So this requires extra scrutiny and to do this diligently testing takes 5 shapes:
+This requires extra scrutiny and thus needs to be diligently tested according to these 5 steps:

 * Poor old unit tests - to test general 'obvious' cases and edge cases as well as regressions
-* Property based testing on valid json - tests if valid but random generated json parses the same in simd-json and in serde-json (floats here are excloded since slighty different parsing algorihtms lead to slighty different results)
+* Property based testing on valid json - tests if valid but random generated json parses the same in simd-json and in serde-json (floats here are excluded since slighty different parsing algorihtms lead to slighty different results)
-* Property based testing on random 'human readable' data - make sure that randomly generated sequences of pritnable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
+* Property based testing on random 'human readable' data - make sure that randomly generated sequences of printable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
 * Property based testing on random byte sequences - make sure that no random set of bytes will crash the parser
 * Fuzzing (using afl) - fuzz based on upstream simd pass/fail cases